Route Providers

 OSRM has become something of a de facto linga franca for navigation APIs.
 Ferrostar comes bundled with support for decoding OSRM responses, including the common extensions developed by Mapbox and offered by many Valhalla servers.
 This gives drop-in compatibility with a wide variety of backend APIs, including the hosted options from Stadia Maps and Mapbox, as well as many self-hosted servers.

-The relevant Rust type is OsrmResponseParser
+The relevant Rust type is OsrmResponseParser.

-The autogenerated FFI bindings expose a createOsrmResponseParser
+The autogenerated FFI bindings expose a createOsrmResponseParser method

-in case you want to roll your own RouteAdapter
+in case you want to roll your own RouteAdapter for an API

 that uses a different request format but returns OSRM format responses.